-- The opportunity to get to painting immediately--minimal preparations.
+- The opportunity to get to painting immediately with minimal preparations.

-- Instant gratification--you see the colors right away and can make adjustments, if necessary.
+- The instant gratification of seeing the colors right away and can make adjustments, if necessary.

-- Reducing cost because you are not buying expensive painter's tape.
+- Reducing your cost because you are not buying expensive painter's tape.

 - No time spent waiting for the paint to dry before you can remove the tape.